-Online CAAQMS have been commissioned to monitor PM10, PM2.5, SO2, NO2, CO continuously.
-Maximum ESPs have been upgraded and some are in progress to achieve emission level below \leq 50 mg/Nm3.
-Low NOx burners have been provided in all the new units.
+Maximum ESPs have been upgraded and some are in progress to achieve emission level below ≤50 mg/Nm3.
 Similarly, in almost all the unit's alert facility have been provided in case of units exceed any prescribed emission level as the interlocking is technically not feasible in all the production units.
-Please find enclosed a list of air pollution control devices for each of production unit as Annexure-2.
-Please find enclosed the updated status of implementation of action plan to reduce dust emission level in each of production unit and raw material storage area as Annexure-3.
+List of air pollution control devices for each of production unit as Annexure-2 is attached.